What is Talk It UP!

 Talk It UP!
 Timeline

 **It’s currently time to Talk It Up!
 Here are some tips on how to have your Talk It Up! meeting virtually.
-If you are a new employee, new manager or need a refresher, a new Talk It Up! myLearn module will be available soon.
-Check back for updates.**
+If you are a new employee, new manager or need a refresher, a Talk It Up! training is available in Percipio**

 Your 1st Talk it UP!
 Conversation